 Oral examination, 15 minutes

 - Type of assessment details

-- Students will be assessed individually based on a short oral presentation, in plenum, of the course project taking departure in their script with data management procedures, and output of analysis such as tables, figures and models testing their research questions and hypothesis.
+- The exam involves a plenum presentation of relevant code with the objective of furthering learning, including through failed attempts to solve coding problems.
+Students will be assessed individually based on a short oral presentation, in plenum, of the course project taking departure in their script with data management procedures, and output of analysis such as tables, figures and models testing their research questions and hypothesis.

 - All aids allowed

 - passed/not passed

 Criteria for exam assessment

 To pass the course the student must convincingly fulfil the learning outcomes described above and display command of the packages and individual commands and procedures covered by the curriculum.

 - Course number